neyrinckaudio/docs-vcpro/docs/mixbus.md

 ## 8 Channel

-- Launch Mixbus
+- Launch MixBus
 - In the MixBus Audio/MIDI Startup window, make sure a MIDI System is selected.
 It can not be "None".
-- In the Mixbus top menu bar go to: Mixbus / Preferences
+- In the MixBus top menu bar go to: MixBus / Preferences
 - In the Preferences window, click on Control Surfaces and then click on the box next to  Mackie Control to enable it.
 - Click on Show Protocol Settings with Mackie Control selected to open the protocol setup window.
 - For Device type select Mackie Control and setup the ports as shown: